JAHC's Vaughn serves NYC health workers, brings home farm-to-table nutrition plans

 Resistance to wearing masks and social distancing is dangerous and seems to be driven by political sentiment, Vaughn observed.

-“We’re in an election year that really complicates matters.
+“We’re in an election year that complicates matters.
 It seems like our country is politically divided.
-It seems like if you fall on one side, you follow the science, and it you fall on the other side, you’re following Wall Street.’’
+It seems like if you fall on one side, you follow the science, and if you fall on the other side, you’re following Wall Street.’’

-Vaughn is a man of science.
-And with chaos and tragedy he harvests big lessons and inspiration.

 “I’m hoping to consult with Josh and bring his ideas to Rockingham County,’’ Vaughn said.